Fire Safety

 Cooking is the biggest cause of house fires in Scotland.
 If you’re tired, have been drinking, or taking drugs, you will be less alert to the signs of fire.

-The Scottish Fire and Rescue Service have tips and advice to help keep you and your home safe when cooking.
+The Scottish Fire and Rescue Service have tips and advice to help keep you and your home safe when cooking as well as kitchen safety.

 E-Scooters/E-Bikes and Lithium-ion batteries